CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 ### Encryption Requirements

-End-to-end encryption is a must for keeping live updates secure in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
+End-to-end encryption is a must for keeping live updates secure in [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
 It ensures that update data remains protected as it moves from the server to the device.
 CodePushGo's live update solution enforces these encryption standards.
 According to CodePushGo: "End-to-end encryption.
 Only your users can decrypt your updates, no one else" [\[1\]](https://capgo.app/).
 This encryption approach is essential for protecting user data effectively.

 ### User Data Protection